 Local Councils are the first tier of local government with the legal power to provide, maintain and assist a range of services.
-Click here for a list of local council powers.
+A list of some local council powers can be accessed below.

 The clerk to the council is the council’s proper officer and often the responsible financial officer.
 The clerk is chief executive and chief adviser to the council, and has a wealth of responsibilities from maintaining records and putting together agendas and minutes of council meetings to organising insurance, PAYE and the precept.